filters.lib

 Where:

-• b: the zeros
+• b: transfer-function numerator

 Reference